-Timetabling this support is agreed with parents, teachers and pupils in order that core subjects are not missed and pupils continue to have access to a broadly based curriculum.
+Timetabling this support is agreed with parents, teachers and pupils in order that core subjects are not missed and pupils continue to have access to a broadly-based curriculum.

-IEP targets will be set termly.
-Parents will be sent an updated set of targets following the meeting.
+IEP targets will be a minimum of twice per year.
+Parents will be sent an updated set of targets following the IEP review meetings, which parents are invited to attend.

-All subject and Form teachers are given a copy of the IEPs for those they teach and all staff can access them on the computer in Teacher Share.
-The SENCO issues a Learning Support Register to all staff termly.
+All subject and Form teachers are given a copy of the IEPs for those they teach and all staff can access them on the computer in Teacher Share and through CPOMS.
+The SENCO updates the Learning Support Register twice years and makes a copy available to all staff in Teacher Share.